chschock/smartclust/Readme.md

 c(x_i) = branch_length_above_link(x_i) * size(x_i) ** alpha * (n_points - size(x_i)) ** alpha,  alpha ~ 1.7
 where x is a vector with components indicating potential clusters, i.e. we optimize
 \sum_i c(x_i) * x_i.
-The second and third factor do the job pushing cluster size towards 1/2 the points set size, which seems a bit arbitrary but does the job.
+The second and third factor do the job pushing cluster size towards 1/2 the point sets size, which seems a bit arbitrary but does the job.

 ## Remarks